KxSystems/arrowkdb/README.md

 - `PARQUET_CHUNK_SIZE` - Controls the approximate size of encoded data pages within a column chunk (long, default: 1MB)
 - `PARQUET_VERSION` - Select the Parquet format version, either `V1.0` or `V2.0`.  `V2.0` is more fully featured but may be incompatible with older Parquet implementations (symbol, default `V1.0`)

-??? warning "The Parquet format is compressed and designed for for maximum space efficiency which causes a performance overhead compared to Arrow.
-Parquet v1.0 is also less fully featured than Arrow which can result in schema limitations"
+??? warning "The Parquet format is compressed and designed for for maximum space efficiency which may cause a performance overhead compared to Arrow.
+Parquet is also less fully featured than Arrow which can result in schema limitations"

-    Parquet format v1.0 only supports a subset of the the Arrow datatypes:
-    * The only supported nested datatypes are top level lists, maps and structs (without further nesting).
-Other nested datatypes will cause the Parquet/Arrow file writer to return an error.
-    * Some datatypes will be changed on writing, for example timestamp(ns) -> timestamp(us) and uint32 -> int64.
-This causes differences in the read schema compared with that used on writing.
+    The Parquet file format is less fully featured compared to Arrow and consequently the Arrow/Parquet file writer currently does not support some datatypes or represents them using a different datatype as described [here](#parquet-datatype-limitations)

 ```q
 q)f1:.arrowkdb.fd.field[`int_field;.arrowkdb.dt.int64[]]